agusmakmun/changewords/README.rst

 |pypi version| |build status|

 Simply python tool to change or replace the text string in the files.
-This tool pretty nice for programmers if somehow they want to replace/change their codes for any files,
+This tool pretty nice for programmers if somehow they want to replace/change their codes for many files,
 eg: ``function``, ``class``, ``variable``, etc for recursive files or not.